 2. Maintain Devotions

 Keep your personal devotions each day.
 Moms need this time to gather their thoughts, feel peace, receive strength, and make wise use of their time and their family's time, by not over scheduling.
 This is hygge.

 Keep your schedule light, avoid over booking your time and your family's time.
+Plan Christmas light into your home.
 This gives space for hygge.

 When selecting activities in or outside the home, be selective.
 Choose activities that will build unity and memories.
 Don't forget to take pictures!
 Prioritizing family is Hygge.

 Take a little time each day to take a short walk, do stretches in the living room, or dance to the music.
 Invite the children to join you.
 This way you can be invigorated and the children have an outlet for their energy!
 Taking care of yourself is hygge.